littleroot/Txtar/README.md

 # Txtar

-A Swift implementation of txtar.
-See the Go package [`golang.org/x/tools/txtar`][1] for more information.
+Swift implementation of a txtar parser and formatter.
+For details on the txtar format, the Go package [`golang.org/x/tools/txtar`][1].

 [1]: https://golang.org/x/tools/txtar